-• Community Service - When juveniles are court-ordered to complete community service, they may receive assistance to find a community service location in order to comply with their sanction.
-This service is provided only on an as-needed basis.

-• Electronic Monitoring - This sanction is used to monitor juvenile offenders at their residence to ensure curfew compliance through the use of an ankle-worn transmitter and a Home Monitoring Unit.

-• "Sanctioned to Read" is an individualized and prescriptive reading program which aims to help juvenile offenders build strong academic skills and to develop the desire and confidence to succeed.
+- Community Service -- When juveniles are court-ordered to complete community service, they may receive assistance to find a community service location in order to comply with their sanction.
+This service is provided only on an as-needed basis. - GPS Electronic Monitoring -- This sanction is used to monitor juvenile offenders at their residence to ensure curfew compliance through the use of an ankle-worn transmitter and a Home Monitoring Unit (HMU).
+This sanction was provided to 9 juveniles - "Sanctioned to Read" is an individualized and prescriptive reading program which aims to help juvenile offenders build strong academic skills and to develop the desire and confidence to succeed.
 Juvenile offenders are sanctioned to attend 40 hours of tutoring during after-school hours.
-This service is provided only on an as-needed basis.

-• Urinalysis Screening - When juveniles are ordered to submit to alcohol and/or drug screening, they may receive assistance to complete their sanctions through the Alternative Sanctions Coordinator, who provided 298 urinalysis drug screens in 2011.
+This service is provided only on an asneeded basis. - Urinalysis Screening -- This service is offered to Juvenile Drug Court participants and/or juveniles that are Court-ordered to submit to alcohol and/or drug screening.
+The Alternative Sanctions Coordinator conducted 528 urinalysis drug screens in 2012.